Business and Human Rights

 The course encompasses a 5-week period.
 Participants are expected to engage in approximately 25 hours of active learning through readings, videos, discussions and quizzes.

-Module 2 is dedicated to specific themes of pressing value: the protection of human rights defenders working on business-related abuses; the case-law emerging from recent developments; corporate responsibility to respect human rights and the development of legislation on mandatory due diligence; the challenges of intersectionality and in particular the situation of children caught up in the worst forms of child labour.
+Part 2 is dedicated to specific themes of pressing value: the protection of human rights defenders working on business-related abuses; the case-law emerging from recent developments; corporate responsibility to respect human rights and the development of legislation on mandatory due diligence; the challenges of intersectionality and in particular the rights of children in relation to business practices.
 In so doing, the course analyses the links with the international framework and provides examples from different regional areas.

 Module 1 - International Framework